davidemodolo/ImNabboCards/README.md

 4. 1.5s animation from right that makes the drawn card appear;
 5. card stays for 5 seconds;
 6. hide the card;
-7. add the drawn card to the log file.
+7. add the drawn card to the log file;
+8. reduce by one the number of uses left and disables the card if it reaches `0`.

 If there isn't any available card of the randomly selected rarity, it first checks the lower rarities and then the higher rarities.
 > _e.g.: if Rarity 4 is selected but no cards in it, the check order is 3-2-1-5-6_.